texttechnologylab/NewsInTimeAndSpace/README.md

 cd server
 docker-compose up -d
 ```

+The base server URL can be changed inside the 'WebRequestHandler.cs' script.
 ### Data import

 After the server is running, new data is imported from gdelt every 15 minutes.
 If you want to import data from a specific time period, you can do so by querying the server with the following URL: `http://%SERVER_IP%/update/%DATE%`.
 The date has to be in the format `YYYY-MM-DD`.